Denmark increases support to the Korean Peninsula

 The Danish Minister for Foreign Affairs, Anders Samuelsen, states:

-“North Korea’s behavior is deeply concerning.
+“North Korea’s behaviour is deeply concerning.
 The actions of the regime threaten security both regionally and globally and violate a number of resolutions from the UN Security Council.
 This cannot be tolerated by the international community.”

 “Denmark has supported the UN efforts to stabilize the Korean Peninsula since the outbreak of the Korean War.
 Now, we increase our support both with an additional staff contribution to the UN-command in the region and with extra funds for the United Nation’s nuclear watchdog (IAEA), which is responsible for the monitoring of North Korea’s nuclear program.
 With these new contributions, we are sending a strong signal that Denmark fully supports the international efforts to foster peace and security on the Korean peninsula.”